elk-audio/elk-docs/documents/sushi_internal_plugins.md

 ### Notch

-Second-order notch filter with unitary gain at DC and asymptotically as frequency increases, and null gain at cutoff frequency.
+Second-order notch filter with unity gain at DC and asymptotically as frequency increases, and null gain at cutoff frequency.

   * **uid** : "sushi.brickwork.notch"
   * **Parameters** :